 In a little hamlet, the town council held a meeting to discuss how to cut expenses.
 They studied the budget more seriously than ever and noticed an item that had previously escaped their attention.
-It was a small fee that was paid each month to someone labeled “The Keeper of the Spring.”
+It was a small fee that was paid each month to someone called “The Keeper of the Spring.”

-As the council members tried to figure out just exactly who “The Keeper of the Spring” was and why he was paid a fee each month, only one member could even offer a clue.
+As the council members tried to figure out who “The Keeper of the Spring” was and why he was paid a fee each month, only one member could even offer a clue.
 He said, “I think there is an old man who lives near the top of the mountain, and he cleans out all the springs and creeks that flow down to the river that fills the reservoir that provides the town’s drinking water.”

-The other council members didn’t dispute the answer, but they didn’t see the need to keep paying the fee either.
+The other council members didn’t dispute the answer, but they certainly didn’t see the need to keep paying the fee.
 One said, “We’ve never even seen this man.”
 Another said, “That’s right, so how can we be sure that he’s doing his job?”
 A third added, “If he was an old man, he might even be dead by now.”
-So, the council voted unanimously to stop paying “The Keeper of the Spring” and sent out a letter of dismissal to the mountaintop address to which the fee had always been sent.
+So, the council voted unanimously to stop paying “The Keeper of the Spring” and sent a letter of dismissal to the mountaintop address to which the fee had always been sent.

-Panic now ruled the streets and the town council voted unanimously to have a team do a thorough investigation to discover the cause of the epidemic.
+Panic now ruled the streets, and the town council voted unanimously to have a team do a thorough investigation to discover the cause of the epidemic.
 You can guess how the report came back: a polluted, unsafe water supply.
 Obviously, the town council had failed to realize just how important “The Keeper of the Spring” was.
 Even though they hadn’t known it, he was the true secret to the town’s livelihood and happiness.